Restaurant Finance Week Agenda

 PPP Loan Knowns, Unknowns, and Ambiguities–An Update

-Join Moss Adams national director of restaurants and hospitality, Michael Cullom,; Moss Adams restaurant practice leader and partner Justine Hunter; and International Franchise Association SVP of Government Affairs, Matt Haller.
-They’ll discuss the latest in government small business aid packages including an in depth discussion of Payroll Protection Loans, together with the details on loan forgiveness and accounting treatment.
-Plus, the panel will discuss the tax and regulatory impact of the presidential election and what it means for restaurant and franchise businesses.
+Join Moss Adams national director of restaurants and hospitality, Michael Cullom; Moss Adams restaurant practice leader and partner Justine Hunter; Cadence Bank senior vice president, Alan Thomes; and International Franchise Association SVP of Government Affairs, Matt Haller.
+They’ll discuss the latest in government small business aid packages including an in-depth discussion of Payroll Protection Loans, together with the tips on loan forgiveness and accounting treatment.
+Plus, the panel will explore the ramifications of the presidential election results on taxes and regulations and what it means for restaurant and franchise businesses.

 Tax Planning in an Uncertain World

 Understanding how to use changing tax laws to your advantage, including the CARES Act and Trump vs Biden tax plan considerations.
 Keith Foster and Mike McDevitt, BKD CPAs & Advisors.

 DIY Delivery: What it Takes to Do Native Delivery Right